 Equipment Damage.
 Never start the engine with circuit breakers switched on.
 Any load connected to the generator at start up will cause severe damage or destroy the generator.
 (000368)

-NOTE: If the red light on the control panel TURN MAIN BREAKER OFF is illuminated when the key is turned to the START position, the breaker is closed (switched on) and must be turned OFF (O).
+NOTE: If the control panel TURN MAIN BREAKER OFF is illuminated when the key is turned to the START position, the breaker must be turned OFF.

 Figure 3-3.
 Circuit Breakers in OFF (O) Position